No Life Code – Maldoror’s Metamorphosis

 The three guitarists don’t feel like too many, because Helloween’s approach to guitars was never really that of less-is-more.
 Hansen, Weikath and Gerstner take turns in delivering anthemic solos, that at times might be bit too predictable, but are nevertheless rock-solid and even entertaining.

-Musically the band does as they’ve done on most of their albums.
+Musically, the band does as they’ve done on most of their albums.
 It’s Helloween’s brand of power metal, extremely melodic and fast.
-As suspected the band left the experimenting back in early 90’s and focused fully on that which the band is known for.
+As suspected, the band left the experimenting back in the early ’90s and focused fully on that which the band is known for.

 The album does take several spins to really get into, partly because of the level of details in the songs, but mostly because it takes several spins to allow this album to unfold and put the massive history described in the first half of this review, to the side.
 It’s then that the overall qualities of this album start to shine.
 And despite this not being the strongest release of this band’s era with either Kiske or Deris fronting, Helloween have managed to live up to the colossal and perhaps even idealistic expectations.